alekseykulikov/backbone-offline/README.md

+# Disclaimer

+This's project is on long reconstruction.
+I want to rewrite it from scratch and don't support current version.
+The source code could be useful if you're going to hacking offline problem, And make sure to let me know about your results, because I'm curious ;)

 ## About Backbone.offline

 Adds ability to store the data to localStorage and sync data with a server.
 It is useful when you want to: